hwangdeyu/tensorflow-onnx/README.md

 1. Convert the protobuf format.
 Since the format is similar this step is straight forward.
 2. TensorFlow types need to be mapped to their ONNX equivalent.
 3. For many ops TensorFlow passes parameters like shapes as inputs where ONNX wants to see them as attributes.
-Since we use a frozen graph, the converter will fetch the input as constant, converts it to an attribute and remove the original input.
+Since we use a frozen graph, the converter will fetch the input as constant, convert it to an attribute and remove the original input.
 4. TensorFlow in many cases composes ops out of multiple simpler ops.
 The converter will need to identify the subgraph for such ops, slice the subgraph out and replace it with the ONNX equivalent.
 This can become fairly complex so we use a graph matching library for it.
 A good example of this is the tensorflow transpose op.
 5. TensorFlow's default data format is NHWC where ONNX requires NCHW.
 The converter will insert transpose ops to deal with this.
 6. There are some ops like relu6 that are not supported in ONNX but the converter can be composed out of other ONNX ops.